skycoin/docs/docs/skycoin/_data/devdocs/en/references/p2p_networking.md

 See that section for an example hexdump.
 It can be sent for the following different reasons:

+- TODO: Broadcast block .
+See CreateAndPublishBlock -> broadcastBlock
+- TODO: Response to GETB message .
+See GetBlocksMessage.Process
-TODO: Reasons for sending GIVB messages
+- TODO: Other reasons for sending GIVB messages

 {% endautocrossref %}